 Unfortunately, the end of August means the end of summer.
 To end this season in style, we decided to cheer you up with a selection of original, engaging and interactive campaigns launched by different brands.
 Here is the selection of our favourite interactive marketing campaigns for August!

-For the UEFA Champions League final, Pepsi MAX decided to offer a unique experience to its community via its movie drive.
-The brand organised a contest in which participants could win a car seat or four seating for the screening of the UEFA Champions League Final.
+For the Champions League final, Pepsi MAX decided to offer a unique experience to its community via its movie drive.
+The brand organised a contest in which participants could win a car seat or four seating for the screening of the Champions League Final.
 To participate, users had to answer two questions:

 - How many people will participate in the contest?